what is depression?

 how online therapy can help with depression

 If you are unable to come into the office to meet with a therapist, Catalyss Counseling also offers online counseling for depression.
 Perhaps you like the convenience and flexibility of online therapy, or your work hours are such that it prevents you from coming into the office in person.
 Regardless of the reason why, online counseling has shown to be effective in the treatment of depression.
-Most forms of depression are treatable online, although if your symptoms are especially acute and you are experiencing thoughts of suicide, online counseling is not indicated and we would prefer to see you in person.
+Most forms of depression are treatable online, although if your symptoms are especially acute and you are experiencing thoughts of suicide, online counseling may not indicated and we would prefer to see you in-person if appropriate.

 begin therapy for depression in englewood, co